shussain/dot-files/README.md

 Various dot/configuration files.

-Use terminalpackages.sh to download dependencies, and setup the configuration structure.
-It will bootstrap to setup a vanilla VM/machine to have working vim, configurations, etc.
+Use the various *packages.sh to download dependencies, and setup the configuration structure.
+The scripts can be used to bootstrap a vanilla VM/machine to have vim, configurations, etc.

 For GUI environments, run _terminalpackages.sh_ first and then _guipackages.sh_